 Various factors influence the requirement of working capital.
-The majority of activities of the company affect the company’s working capital requirements.
+These factors include the majority of activities of the business.
 The magnitude of the influence of each factor can be different.
-Some important factors determining working capital requirement are as below:
+Some important factors determining working capital requirements are as below:

 Factors Influencing Working Capital Management